Jeznar/GitRepo/Work_Log.md

 23.03.22 Added getActiveEffect to library.
 This one checks multiple times for effect (if so configured by options) and allows various searches.

-22.03.22 Updated set no regen to use doEach casll to new delayed_remove macro that takes down the debuff 1 second into turn.
+23.03.22 Updated set no regen to use doEach casll to new delayed_remove macro that takes down the debuff 1 second into turn.

+23.03.24 Created **Overrun Action** based on Crymic Macro with improved text for players and logic fix.
+Update to player text for **Tumble Action**.
+Added max number to **Inspiring Leader**

 [Link back to my Documentation Listing](README.md)